 Some leases for properties in Selsdon do contain a provision to say that subletting is only allowed with permission.
 The landlord is not entitled to unreasonably refuse but, in such cases, they would need to see references.
 Experience dictates that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting consent.

 I have attempted and failed to negotiate with my landlord for a lease extension without getting anywhere.
 Can one make an application to the Leasehold Valuation Tribunal?
 Can you recommend a Selsdon conveyancing firm to help?

-in cases where there is a missing landlord or if there is dispute about the premium for a lease extension, under the relevant legislation you can apply to the LVT to assess the price payable.
+if there is a absentee landlord or where there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to determine the premium.

 An example of a Freehold Enfranchisement decision for a Selsdon premises is The Woodlands 95 Purley Park Road in April 2009.
 The Tribunals own valuation produced the figure of £37,912.
 This case was in relation to 6 flats.
 The number of years remaining on the existing lease(s) was 78.32 years.